adiwg/mdEditor-doc/settings.md

 ![](/assets/general_settings.png)

+### mdEditor Version

+The mdEditor version notes the current version of mdEditor.
+Use this when reporting errors.
+Errors can be reported at [https://github.com/adiwg/mdEditor/issues](https://www.gitbook.com/book/adiwg/mdeditor/edit#).
+You must have a github account in order to post.

 ### Auto-Save

 The Auto-Save option will write all changes to local storage when you exit a data entry field.
 Changes must be manually saved if the Auto-Save feature is turned off.